jonahkagan/jonahkagan.me/front/contents/projects/illusions/descr.md

 btnText: Get your mind blown
 ---

-One of the reasons I love Brown University is that I get to take quirky courses like the one I took on optical illusions, which was co-taught by [Leslie Welch](http://www.brown.edu/Departments/CLPS/people/leslie-welch), a
+One of the reasons I love Brown University is that I got to take quirky courses like the one I took on optical illusions, which was co-taught by [Leslie Welch](http://www.brown.edu/Departments/CLPS/people/leslie-welch), a